 Workload SRA: Assessment = 100 min.

-Service Activity Attendance Day - Face-to-Face = 1 Visits - Face-to-Face = 2 (optional)
+Service Activity Attendance Day - In-person = 1 Visits - In-person = 2 (optional)

 Caseload New Referral = 1

 Category of Service Recipient Resident

 A physiotherapist is asked to reassess transfer ability on a resident that has already been seen last month but not seen this month.
 Upon arriving at the resident's room, you find that the nursing members of the staff are in the process of attempting to transfer him.
 The therapist assists the nursing staff in the transfer for 10 minutes following which he enters a note on the chart (which takes 10 minutes to complete) indicating that the resident now requires the assistance of two people to transfer.
 How do you record the workload, activity, and caseload statistics?